FraniukasSneideris/Python-and-SQL---Analyzing-World-s-Businesses-Data/README.md

 Furthermore, the countries lacking data on the oldest businesses indicate areas where further research is needed.
 Oceania stands out with the most countries missing business data, which may imply gaps in historical data availability or underreported businesses in that region.

 ### Based on the analysis method
 As discussed before, SQL offers a more concise and straightforward approach for data analysis, especially when dealing with queries and large datasets, making it ideal for quickly deriving insights from structured data.
-However, Python excels in providing powerful visualization capabilities, which will be showcased later in the project, offering dynamic ways to interpret and present the data visually.
+However, Python excels in providing powerful visualization capabilities, offering dynamic ways to interpret and present the data visually.